Home Articles 6 Baking Soda Substitutes (+ Best Alternatives to Use)

 In short, baking soda is a natural chemical leavening agent that allows pastries to become nice and fluffy.

-Without baking soda, your cakes will never rise, and baked goods won’t be as wonderful as they are.
+Without baking soda, though, your cakes will never rise, and baked goods won’t be as wonderful as they are.

 In short, it would be a sad, sad world without the miracle of baking soda.